 Intelligence and stupidity are tricky terms.
 I’m not going to define them rigorously so I'll just say, in the simplest sense, that intelligence is the ability to understand complicated ideas.
 And most people can do it.
 Some people are better than others sure, but very few people are utterly incapable of understanding something if a) they want to learn it and b) it’s explained well.

-But having said that, have you ever seen a news story or overheard a conversation on a bus and thought to yourself “wow, how can people be so stupid?”
+But having said that, have you ever seen a news story or overheard a conversation on a bus and thought to yourself “wow, how can people be that stupid?”

 I agree.
-People can act pretty stupid sometimes but I don’t think it’s a lack of mental ability.
-I think it’s a lack of awareness of cognitive bias.
+People can act pretty dumb sometimes, but I don’t think it’s necessarily a lack of mental ability.
+I think it’s a lack of awareness of cognitive biases.

 Cognitive biases are patterns of thought which prevent us from drawing good conclusions about the world.
-Everyone is prone to them but Scientists try, as much as possible, to get around them.
-You can't remove them because they're a part of your brain, but you can reduce the effects and that's the whole point of critical thinking and Science: training your mind to think well.
+Everyone is prone to them and Scientists try, as much as possible, to get round them.
+You can't remove them altogether because they're part of your brain, but you can reduce their effects and that's the whole point of critical thinking and Science: training your mind to think well.

-Here are 20 of the most common cognitive biases I think lead to “stupidity”.
+Here are 20 of the most common cognitive biases.

 1) Confirmation Bias